Upper Left Edge

 April 20, 2025 by Watt Childress 9 Comments

 Cultures native to Turtle Island consider frogs to be among the “first people.”
-Could this be a way of acknowledging elder relatives who can help humans jump back from desolation?
+Could this be a way of acknowledging our elder kin in creation, animal relatives who might show us how to jump back from desolation?

 [Read More]